Ciphertext Malleability in Lattice-Based KEMs as a Countermeasure to Side Channel Analysis: Countermeasure

 \subsection{Overall strategy}

-To counter Ravi et al. \cite{ravi2021exploiting} attack, we propose to reuse the attack as a defense mechanism.
-The design rationale is to apply the attack in a random but controlled manner.
-This will randomly flip message bits to a point where an attacker cannot differentiate between his own attack and the countermeasure.
+Ravi et al. \cite{ravi2021exploiting} claim that generic countermeasures such as shuffling or masking cannot protect against their attack.
+In this section, we propose reusing the attack as a defence mechanism.
+The rationale for the design is to apply the attack in a random but controlled manner.
+This will randomly flip the message bits to a point where an attacker cannot differentiate between his own attack and the countermeasure, thus counteracting the attack locally.

-This countermeasure has an effect on the message Hamming Weight similar to the generic masking countermeasure.
+This countermeasure has an effect on the Hamming Weight of the message similar to the generic masking countermeasure.
 However, contrary to masking where each share is processed separately, in our case only one ``share'' is processed.
-This can reduce the cost of the implementation, as masking is known to have significant overheads due to its multiple shares to process.
+This can reduce the cost of the implementation, as masking is known to have significant overhead due to its multiple shares to process.

-In this section we present the countermeasure for the LPR framework and detail its application to specific algorithms as well.
+In this section, we present the countermeasure for the LPR framework and also detail its application to specific algorithms.